ldaijiw/ansible/README.md

 - intra-service orchestration
 enabling **infrastructure as code**

+**INFRASTRUCTURE AS CODE**
+- IaC is the process of managing and provisioning computer data centers through machine-readable definition files, rather than physical hardware configuration or interactive configuration tools

 Ansible is agentless, temporarily connecting remotely via SSH to do its tasks

 ## How Ansible Works